charMstr/ft_services/srcs/FTPS/README.txt

 for training purpose: the user named "user" is chrooted in his home directory.

-log file redirection to docker log colleciton (through stdout) was not possible and the issues found on the internet have not been solved as of today.
+log file redirection to docker log collection (through stdout) is made with a tail -f. (sym link would not work).
 ###############################################################################

 ###############################################################################